LucPeeters21/Airbnb-pricing/README.md

 ```
 clone https://github.com/{your username}/Airbnb-pricing.git
 ```
-3. To directly run all code use the following command in your file "airbnb-pricing":
+3. To directly run all code use the following command in your directory "airbnb-pricing":

 ```
 make